dv1/gstdriftmeasure/README.md

 CSV layout
 ----------

-The CSV output is like this:
+The CSV output looks like this:

     <timestamp>,<drift between reference and non-reference 1>,<drift between reference and non-reference 2>...